Understanding and Mitigating Bias Inheritance in LLM-based Data Augmentation on Downstream Tasks

 In this paper, we took the first step towards understanding the impact of biases in LLM-based data augmentation, which we refer to as bias inheritance.
 To systematically study this issue, we proposed a multi-dimensional bias generation framework covering six main bias types.
 Focusing on gender and cultural bias, we investigated bias inheritance across various bias ratios on ten downstream classification and generation tasks.
-We analyzed the negative influence of social bias from three perspectives of misalignment.
-We then proposed and evaluated three mitigation strategies.
+We further analyze the negative effects of social biases from three perspectives of misalignment.
+Building on these findings, we propose and evaluate three mitigation strategies.
 Our results reveal the complex nature of bias inheritance, highlighting the need for more in-depth investigation in future research.